Phase Selection and Analysis for Multi-frequency Multi-user RIS Systems Employing Subsurfaces in Correlated Ricean and Rayleigh Environments: Introduction

 \section{Introduction}

-Reconfigurable Intelligent Surfaces (RIS) are the focus of considerable research interest for next generation mobile communications, due to their ability to manipulate the wireless channel with minimal power consumption.
-RIS can enhance several aspects of system perfomance, including signal-to-noise-ratio (SNR), rank deficiency and blockage avoidance \cite{wu_towards_2020}.
-There is now a significant body of work on RIS, including design, testbeds, and performance analysis \cite{liu_reconfigurable_2021}.
-Standards development is also underway, with ETSI releasing its first report on RIS in 2023 \cite{etsi_reconfigurable_2023}.
+\Glspl{RIS} are the focus of considerable research interest for next generation mobile communications, due to their ability to manipulate the wireless channel. \gls{RIS} can enhance several aspects of system performance, including \gls{SNR}, rank deficiency, and blockage avoidance \cite{wu_towards_2020}.
+A significant body of work on \gls{RIS} now exists, including design, testbeds, and performance analysis \cite{liu_reconfigurable_2021}.
+Standards development is underway, with ETSI releasing its first report on \gls{RIS} in 2023 \cite{etsi_reconfigurable_2023}.

-Typical RIS implementations involve large numbers of elements, $N$, in an array, where each element can be set to control the phase of the reflected signal.
-A key challenge is selecting the RIS element reflection coefficients to maximise the total SNR at the target receiver.
-An analytically determined optimal RIS design does not appear feasible for a multi user (MU) system.
-Iterative schemes have been designed \cite{singh_efficient_2022,abeywickrama_intelligent_2020, gao_robust_2021, buzzi_ris_2021}, but have high computational complexity.
-In order to keep power consumption low, limited processing can be done on the RIS itself.
-In addition, these methods demand significant amounts of channel state information (CSI) and necessitate complex receiver processing.
-Typically, the matrix operations required are similar to those for minimum mean squared error (MMSE) receivers.
-Therefore, while they may perform well, these methods would be challenging to implement.
+Typical \gls{RIS} implementations involve large numbers of elements in an array, where each element can be set to control the phase of the reflected signal.
+A key challenge is selecting the \gls{RIS} element reflection coefficients to maximize the total \gls{SNR} at the target receiver.
+Analytically optimal closed-form \gls{RIS} designs for \gls{MU} systems are not tractable, and many existing methods heavily rely on iterative optimization \cite{abeywickrama_intelligent_2020, gao_robust_2024, lee_joint_2024, buzzi_ris_2021,gao_robust_2021,singh_efficient_2022,chen_low_2024}.
+While these offer excellent performance, they involve significant computational overhead.
+This becomes particularly challenging when the \gls{RIS} is passive and lacks onboard processing.
+Moreover, passive \gls{RIS} cannot transmit pilots or process feedback, complicating channel estimation, particularly as the number of users increases.
+Therefore, reducing both the computational and channel estimation requirements is essential for the practical deployment of \gls{RIS}-assisted \gls{MU} systems.

-Complexity reduction research in RIS design includes using statistical CSI, such as in the codebook designs in \cite{jia_environment_2023}, and the study of the trade off between energy efficiency and spectral efficiency in \cite{you_energy_2021}.
-In terms of using channel estimates, lower complexity has been achieved for both a double RIS system \cite{xue_multi_2023} and a discrete phase shift system \cite{an_low_2022}.
-While both considerably reduce overall computation, they target high performance.
-This necessitates iterative optimisation and repeated matrix operations (inversion or singular value decomposition (SVD)).
-In this paper, we take a different direction to these works, targeting useful (but not near-optimal) performance improvements for the RIS while keeping the RIS design and receiver processing remarkably simple.